New CERN particle accelerator may help both doctors and art sleuths

 "With our portable technology they could be made inside the hospital already," Vretenar said.

-His next goal is a one-meter prototype weighing about 100 kgs, with which museums could analyze paintings and jewelery.
+His next goal is a one-metre prototype weighing about 100 kgs, with which museums could analyze paintings and jewelry.
 The bulk of funding for the project came in a few weeks ago.

 "We are building something portable," he said.
 "We already have a collaboration with the Louvre, and with the Italians at Florence at the Italian institute for conservation of artworks."